 What is the Key to Success When Paying off Debt?

 Many of us have had various levels of experience with paying off debt.
 Whether it be mortgage debt, student loan debt or credit card debt we seem to be surrounded by it in our society.
-I’ve been asked numerous times recently about my journey of paying off debt – in the neighborhood of $45,000 if you count both credit cards, like the Arrival World Mastercard, and student loans and it caused me to look back at what the light bulb moment was and what it was that brought success.
+I’ve been asked numerous times recently about my journey of paying off debt – in the neighborhood of $45,000 if you count both credit cards and student loans and it caused me to look back at what the light bulb moment was and what it was that brought success.

 As a disclaimer, I do believe there are many things that can help you succeed at your debt payoff and even possibly lead you to be able to pay off debt quickly.
 That said, as I look back, it really was one thing that made a difference and allowed me to pay off my debt successfully.